 • There was a sharp increase (10% on the previous week) in consumption was recorded in the fourth week of March – the week of the first COVID-19 lockdown – rising to 46% above the pre-lockdown average in the fourth week of May

-• Four distinct clusters of household water consumers can be characterised by their unique patterns of hourly use: early morning, late morning, evening peak and multiple peak
+• Four distinct clusters of household water consumers can be characterized by their unique patterns of hourly use: early morning, late morning, evening peak and multiple peak

 • The multiple peak cluster experienced the most significant increase in the number of households during the lockdown period, with a 93% rise between the third and fourth weeks of March